tonyshui/simplicity/_posts/2018-3-24-Ripple-Effects.md

 Gotta say, Cong is a damn cool guy, and I wouldn't have known any better if the circumstances had been any less perfect.
 Which makes me think.
 So many events in life are on a whim.
 As much as we can try to plan out every action to take, there are so many unaccountable factors that it doesn't even make sense to try and plan everything down to a tee.

 For example, take my college experience so far.
-Some of my close friends I met because we lived in the same dorm (Markley) and the surrounding Hill dormitories.
+I've met close friends because we lived in the same dorm (Markley) and the surrounding Hill dormitories.
 I've met other close friends solely because we happened to sit next to each other in class.
 And yes, one of the most unique relationships I've formed came from recognizing a professor on an airplane.
-The dorms, students in my classes, and fellow passengers are not really things under my control, which reiterates my point that sometimes the best things in life are just chance.
+The dorms, students in my classes, and fellow passengers are not under my control, which reiterates my point that sometimes the best things in life are just by chance.

 # Lesson learned